ficoncei/iot-survival/README.md

 # Neural network approach
 The neural network has:
 - 2 input neurons to account for the current battery state and security level in use
-- 4 hidden layers with 6 neurons each (no under fitting, no over fitting)
+- 4 hidden layers with 6 neurons each
-- 2 output layers with 7 output neurons each, corresponding to action selection preferences
+- 2 output layers with 7 output neurons each, corresponding to action selection preferences (see Actor-Critic.png)

 # Training
 The training is done online by using the collected reward from each action selection as an input to the Mean Squared Error function , to compare with the current action preference given by the current neural network weight set.